csandrew-dev/SocketPA2/README.md

 ### Josev@umich.edu

 ## Introduction:
 For this assignment, We choose to write the server and client in the Python programming language.
-We chose SQlite for our database.
+We chose SQLite for our database.

 ## How to Run Instructions
 To run the server, in your terminal, run `server.py`